 |Memory Speed||7 Gbps|

 Support up to 8K Resolution & 6 Independent Displays

 Through combining discrete NVIDIA GTX 1050Ti and integrated Intel HD Graphics units, Premio GPU computers enable support for up to 8K resolution and six independent displays.

 Rich multi-functional I/O ports including Dual GbE (additional 4x LAN port on RCO-6020-1050TI), 4x COM, up to 8x USB, and 8 digital I/O ports allow Premio’s industrial GPU computer for better expansion and future utility.
 An additional up to 4 mini PCIe slots provide more flexibility for multiple applications.

 Robust system design enabling GPU computing in harsh environment

 Flexibility and performance are packed into a robust and durable design for incomparable user experience.
 Premio GPU computing systems go through a rigorous design cycle with strict quality assurance procedures and extensive product testing.
 These industrial computers are the ideal solution for versatile operations in rough and harsh environments.

 Reducing Airport Security Check to Just 20 Seconds using powerful GPU computing for machine learning and facial recognition

-Performance GPU Computer Helps Industrial Metrology Increase Scan Speeds up to 10X Faster
+High Performance Industrial GPU Computer Helps Industrial Metrology Increase Scan Speeds up to 10X Faster